How to Predict Weather with Clouds? 10 Different Types of Clouds

 Here is how to recognize these different clouds:

 On a sunny day, solar radiation heats the earth's surface and the air around us.
-The hot air increases with convection to form cumulative clouds - shaped like cotton wool.
+The hot air increases with convection to form cumulative clouds, which are shaped like cotton wool.
 Accumulated clouds indicate good weather and no rain.

 Cumulus clouds look like puffballs gently drifting through the sky at relatively low altitudes.
 They clump together and form shapes that look like sheep, elephants & unicorns in the sky.

-By looking at whether the cloud is expanding or dissipating, we can predict weather with clouds, particularly predict if a storm is approaching.
+By examining whether the cloud is expanding or dissipating, we can predict weather with clouds, particularly if a storm is approaching.

 Basically, small or wispy cumulus clouds throughout the entire day indicate fair weather.
 When cumulus clouds expand into higher altitudes, they may produce rain.